Updated: 12/23/25

 “We have come to embrace the forced consumption of ultra-processed mascots,” Weinreb concludes.
 “We don’t do things the way other countries do, and sometimes that means we have to suffer through our own idiocy in order to get to a better place.”

-It should be noted that in 2024, a few new bowl games were added to December, including the The Snoop Dogg Arizona Bowl Presented by Gin & Juice By Dre and Snoop.
+In 2024, a few new bowl games were added to December, including the The Snoop Dogg Arizona Bowl Presented by Gin & Juice By Dre and Snoop.

 This just seems as odd as the LA Bowl Hosted by Gronk.